stackfoundation/docs/articles/docker.md

      script: ${args}
 ```

 With that workflow saved as a YAML file called `node.yml`, we can issue a simple command to run the workflow `sbox run node npm install`.
 The Sandbox CLI will build the image from the Dockerfile as the first step, and then pass all arguments after the workflow name (in this case, that's `npm install`) to the second step.
-You can see we use a variable placeholder called `${args}` in order to execute whatever arguments were passed as the script for the second step.
+You can see we use a variable placeholder called `${args}` in order to take the arguments, and use them to define the script to run for the second step.

 An abridged version of the console output when running this workflow looks like this:
 ```